samuelswank/the-real-javascript/REAMDE.md

 # The Real JavaScript

-## An Introduction to the Javanese Language and Its Script for Programmers, Philologists, and Other Interested Parties
+## An Introduction to the Javanese Language and Its Script for Programmers, Philologists, and Others

 ### Resources